DOdrums/PortfolioProjectTwo/README.md

 #### As a returning user

-* I want to be able to challenge myself again
+* I want to be able to challenge myself again.
-* I want to be able to improve on my previous scores
+* I want to be able to improve on my previous scores.
 * I want to train my usage of the Moonlander keyboard.

 ### Structure of the website

 The website is designed to have a good hierarchical flow.
-After seeing the big headed, which immediately makes clear this website is a typing tutor, the user's attention will fall on the sticky notes.
+After seeing the big header, which immediately makes clear this website is a typing tutor, the user's attention will fall on the sticky notes.
 These explain the purpose of the website and how to use it.
 The user will scroll down and start using the tutor.
 The refresh button is conveniently placed to allow for multiple runs.
 The site is fully responsive and can be used on any device with a physical or virtual keyboard.

 ### Color Scheme

 The color scheme of this project was not auto generated.
-Instead I found matching colors on my own, and made a color palette to see them side by side:
+Instead, matching colors were selected by the author, and a color palette was made to display them side by side:

 ![Color Palettte](assets/images/color-palette.png)